-Children with diabetes may face obstacles from time to time when it comes to managing and living with diabetes.
+Children with diabetes may face obstacles from time to time when it comes to managing blood sugar levels and living with diabetes.
 One such obstacle they may face is diabetic ketoacidosis.
 Although treatable, it is a serious issue where awareness and recognizing the warning signs can make all the difference.

 What is diabetic ketoacidosis?

 Diabetic ketoacidosis, or DKA, is a serious complication of diabetes that left untreated can be life-threatening.
 DKA is caused by a lack of insulin in the body.
 When your body doesn’t get enough insulin to break down glucose for energy, it will begin to burn fat instead—which produces a chemical called ketones.

 “Ketones are the by-product that is released when your body burns fat for energy when it doesn’t have enough insulin to use glucose,” said Rachel Calendo, a certified pediatric nurse practitioner and diabetes program manager with Banner Children's.
 “When ketones build up in your blood, they can make you very sick.
 You can have abdominal pain, throw-up, be tired and confused.
 Too many ketones can cause DKA.”